maru-labo/tfjs-mobilenet-webcam/README.md

 The demo runs on reasonably new Chrome, Safari and Firefox (not on Edge nor IE).
-It runs on Mobile Safari and Android Chrome with good amount of device's GPU memory (i.e. Galaxy S7 and Pixel 2 XL).
+It runs on Mobile Safari and Android Chrome with good amount of device's GPU memory (i.e. iPhone 6 and later, Galaxy S7, Pixel 2 XL, etc.).
+It can take very long time to startup as the pre-trained model is quite large.
 It fails recognition when seemingly an out-of-GPU-memory situation (see Issues [#2](https://github.com/maru-labo/tfjs-mobilenet-webcam/issues/2) and [#3](https://github.com/maru-labo/tfjs-mobilenet-webcam/issues/3)).